 Types of Filling:

 - Gold fillings are made to order in a laboratory and then cemented into place.
-Gold inlays are well tolerated by gum tissues, and may last more than 20 years.
+Gold inlays are well tolerated by gum tissues and may last more than 20 years.
 For these reasons, many authorities consider gold the best filling material.
 However, it is often the most expensive choice and requires multiple visits.

 - Porcelain fillings are called inlays or on lays and are produced to order in a lab and then bonded to the tooth.
-They can be matched to the color of the tooth and resist staining.
+They can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.